-A cost-plus-award-fee contract is a cost-reimbursement contract that provides for a fee consisting of (1) a base amount fixed at inception of the contract, if applicable and at the discretion of the contracting officer, and (2) an award amount that the contractor may earn in whole or in part during performance and that is sufficient to provide motivation for excellence in the areas of cost, schedule, and technical performance.
+A cost-plus-award-fee contract is a cost-reimbursement contract that provides for a fee consisting of (1) a base amount fixed at the inception of the contract, if applicable and at the discretion of the contracting officer, and (2) an award amount that the contractor may earn in whole or in part during the performance and that is sufficient to provide motivation for excellence in the areas of cost, schedule, and technical performance.

 3) Performance Incentive (FAR 16.402-2)

-Performance incentives may be considered in connection with specific product characteristics (e.g., a missile range, an aircraft speed, an engine thrust, or a vehicle maneuverability) or other specific elements of the contractor’s performance.
+Performance incentives may be considered in connection with specific product characteristics (e.g., a missile range, an aircraft speed, and engine thrust, or vehicle maneuverability) or other specific elements of the contractor’s performance.
 These incentives should be designed to relate profit or fee to results achieved by the contractor, compared with specified targets

 4) Delivery Incentive (FAR 16.402-3)

 Delivery incentives should be considered when improvement from a required delivery schedule is a significant Government objective.
 It is important to determine the Government’s primary objectives in a given contract (e.g., earliest possible delivery or earliest quantity production).

 A properly structured multiple-incentive arrangement should motivate the contractor to strive for outstanding results in all incentive areas.